Friday, May 23, 2025

 • Encourage the children to keep the bookmark in a book or Bible at home to remind them of God’s Word.

-• Choose a short Bible story they know (such as Creation, Noah’s ark or the Nativity)
+• Choose a short Bible story they know (such as Creation, Noah’s Ark, the Nativity)

-• Assign simple roles (such as God, Adam, Eve, Noah, animals, Joseph, Mary or angels)
+• Assign simple roles (such as God, Joseph, Mary, Adam, Eve, Noah, angels, shepherds)

 This helps to reinforce the lesson through movement and imagination.